osu-crypto/libOTe/AUDIT.md

 Resolution:

-F4 and F9 now multiply by their extension generator `u`, which maps the prime- subfield basis element `1` outside the prime subfield and mixes the two stored components.
+F4 and F9 now multiply by their extension generator `u`.
+Since both extensions have prime degree two, `u` has full algebraic degree and its multiplication orbit spans both stored components.
 FVec applies its scalar context's operation independently to every lane.
-The coefficient-context contract now requires every extension-field context to override `mulConst`, requires product contexts to delegate lane-wise, and explicitly requires in-place operation because the encoding kernels alias the input and output.
+The coefficient-context contract now requires an extension field to use a full-degree constant, requires product contexts to delegate lane-wise, and explicitly requires in-place operation because the encoding kernels alias the input and output.
 Scalar prime fields and base rings retain identity.
+A denser multiplication matrix could provide faster component diffusion and might improve heuristic security, but the current parameter analysis does not prove or require that stronger property.

 Verification:

-- `Field_Audit_Test` checks nonidentity GF(2^128) mixing, the exact F4 and F9
-  generator action including in-place calls, and lane-wise FVec<F4> mixing.
+- `Field_Audit_Test` checks that the GF(2^128) constant is outside every proper subfield, the exact F4 and F9 generator action including in-place calls, and lane-wise FVec<F4> mixing.